 In 1997, the jet-propelled car ThrustSSC set a land speed record in the Black Rock desert of Nevada.
 It exceeded 760 miles per hour (about a third of a kilometre per second)—breaking the sound barrier.
 After the speed run, there were marks on the ground where the shockwave had passed.

-In 1972, the space probe Helios 2 Orbiter became the fastest man-made machine, travelling at twice the speed of earth’s orbit around the sun.
+In 1972, the space probe Helios 2 Orbiter became the fastest man-made machine, travelling at twice the speed of earth’s orbit.
 It has a top speed of over 153,000 miles per hour!
+(Earth traverses its path around the sun at around 67,000 miles per hour.)

 Fast machines indeed!